nic-smith/The-Writers-Spiral/The Writers Spiral/Storys/The Veil and the Machine/markdown/chapters_md/chapter_3_md.md

 **Notes:** Adds a layer of realism to the group’s survival efforts and highlights teamwork.

-## P7
+## **P7**

 - **Tags**:
   - #mystery
   - #reflection
   - #character
+  - #romance

 Talon remained inside, still absorbed in the journal.
-He traced a finger over one particular phrase: *"The cost will come, whether I’m ready or not."* He couldn’t shake the feeling that Dominic had written it as a warning, not a reflection.
+He traced a finger over one particular phrase: *"The cost will come, whether I’m ready or not."* The weight of Dominic’s words pressed heavy on his chest, but he couldn’t shake the feeling that Dominic had written it as a warning, not a reflection.

-**Notes:** Deepens the mystery surrounding Dominic’s journal and Talon’s growing unease.
+Before he could follow the thread of thought, Sari’s voice cut through his reverie.

+---

-## P8
+## **P8**

 - **Tags**:
   - #dialogue
   - #groupdynamics
+  - #romance

 “Anything useful in there?”
 Sari’s voice cut through his thoughts as she leaned against the doorframe, her hair plastered to her forehead from the rain.

-**Notes:** Encourages interaction between Talon and Sari, showing their differing priorities.
+Her damp hair clung to her forehead, the rain leaving her face glowing with soft warmth.

+Talon looked up, startled by the sudden lightness in her tone, and found himself momentarily caught.
+He shook his head, glancing back at the journal.
+“Maybe,” he murmured.
+“But it’s like piecing together a shattered mirror.”

+Sari stepped closer, her brows knitting with quiet concern.
+“You’ll figure it out.
+You always do,” she said, her voice low enough that it felt meant for him alone.

+For a fleeting moment, Talon felt the steadying weight of her belief in him, and it was enough to keep the creeping doubt at bay.

+---

 ## P9